gnotaras/wordpress-add-meta-tags/readme.txt

 - [0.1](http://www.codetrax.org/versions/25)

+== Contributions ==

+Add-Meta-Tags is Free software.
+Contributions in form of source code, feedback or money donations are more than welcome.

+One of the project goals is to keep Add-Meta-Tags as simple as possible.
+Requests for new features must be accompanied by detailed information about the problems the new feature would resolve.

+For source code contributions, please see below.

 == How to contribute code ==

 This section contains information about how to contribute code to this project.